redisson/redisson/docs/configuration.md

 Default value: `null`

 Defines the path to the SSL truststore.
 It stores certificates which is used to identify the server side of an SSL connection.
 SSL truststore is read on each new connection creation and can be dynamically reloaded.
+Supported formats: JKS, PKCS#12, PEM.

+The truststore should contain:

+* CA certificates - Root or intermediate Certificate Authority certificates that signed the Valkey or Redis server certificates
+* Self-signed certificates - If your Valkey or Redis servers use self-signed certificates, you'd include those directly
+* Server certificates - The actual certificates used by your Valkey or Redis instances

 **sslTruststorePassword**